NawafMahs/nawafmahsoun.github.io/README.md

 ## Deployment

-I've set up the site using Cloudflare for hosting.
-Deploy the site to Cloudflare Pages:
+This site is deployed using GitHub Pages.
+Deploy the site with:

 ```bash
 npm run deploy
 ```

+The site will be automatically deployed to GitHub Pages at: https://nawafmahs.github.io/nawafmahsoun.github.io

+### Automatic Deployment

+Every push to the `master` branch will automatically trigger a GitHub Actions workflow that builds and deploys the site.

 ## Permissions